p3lm3shka1/Product-preview-card-component/README.md

 - **Hover effects** using CSS transitions

-## Responsive design made with a little bit of SASS :)
+## Responsive design made with a little bit of SCSS :)

 ```css
 @media (max-width: 375px) {